We may earn money or products from the companies mentioned in this post.

 Versailles Entrance Fee

+Now that we have all the planning pieces out of the way.
+What did I think of my day trip from Paris to Versailles?
 I do have to say that it is gorgeous at Versailles, but I don’t feel that they put enough personality into it.
 While walking through with the audio guide, it felt as if no one had ever lived there.
-The bedrooms were well done, but I thought that they should have made it more personal for the visitor.
+The bedrooms were gorgeous, but I thought that they should have made it more personal for the visitor.
 The Diamond necklace affair, where Marie Antoinette was nearly killed, was just glazed over.
-Granted, a lot of the original items of the Palace were destroyed during the revolution, but that’s why you have replicas or at least items from the same time period.
+Granted, a lot of the original items of the Palace were destroyed during the revolution.
+However, that’s why you have replicas or at least items from the same period.

 The Marie Antoinette Estate

 The one place I found quaintly beautiful was the Queen’s Hamlet.
 As part of the Marie Antoinette Estate, it had its beginnings as a gift from Louis XVI to Marie Antoinette in 1774.
-She had trouble adapting to court life so this rustic retreat in the park of the Château de Versailles was built for her in 1783 near the Petit Trianon.
-It served as a private meeting place for the Queen and her closest friends.
+She had trouble adapting to court life, so this rustic retreat in the park of the Château de Versailles was built for her in 1783 near the Petit Trianon.
+The Marie Antoinette Estate served as a private meeting place for the Queen and her closest friends.
 The area includes the Petit Parc, the Estate of Trianon, home to the Grand Trianon and Petit Trianon palaces, as well as the Queen’s Hamlet and gardens.

-The Queen’s Hamlet was inspired by the traditional rustic architecture of Normandy.
+The traditional rustic architecture of Normandy inspired the Queen’s Hamlet.
 Including a model village, windmill, dairy, dining room, salon, billiard room, and boudoir.
 Contrary to the public beliefs of Marie Antoinette, she did not “play at being farmers.”
-Since it was a fully functioning farm, which she insisted upon, it shows that it had an important part in the education of her children.
+Since it was a fully functioning farm, which she insisted upon, it shows that it had an essential part in the education of her children.
 Marie Antoinette also used the hamlet for promenades and hosting guests.
+While we’re at it, she never said, let them eat cake!

-I would say that if you are a big fan of French royalty, such as the Marie Antoinette Estate, or architecture, a day trip from Paris to Versailles is worth it.
-Getting from Paris to Versailles isn’t very hard and the Versailles entrance fee it’s too bad so it’s a great destination if you’re looking for something nearby Paris on a budget.
+I would say that if you are a big fan of French royalty, then taking a day trip from Paris to Versailles is worth it.
+There were things I liked, such as the Marie Antoinette Estate (Queen’s Hamlet), but I don’t know if it was worth spending a good half-day at the Palace of Versailles.
+If I were to return, I’d visit the Palace of Fontainebleau instead.
+However, getting from Paris to Versailles isn’t very hard and the Versailles entrance fee it’s too bad so it’s a great destination if you’re looking for something nearby Paris on a budget.